omnistrate-community/nvidia-oss-ai-ml-tech-demo/README.md

 └──────────────────────────────────────────────────────────────────────────────────────-───┘
 ```

 ## Getting Started: Deploy Your AI Platform in Minutes

 ### 1. Prerequisites
+Go to https://omnistrate.cloud to get started with Omnistrate.
 ```bash
 # Just need an Omnistrate account - no cloud expertise required!
 - Omnistrate account with cloud providers connected